pulumi/docs/content/docs/concepts/secrets.md

     --secrets-provider="awskms://1234abcd-12ab-34cd-56ef-1234567890ab?region=us-east-1"
 ```

 If you have previously configured the AWS CLI, the same credentials will be used to encrypt/decrypt secrets using the specified KMS key.
 For this reason, it is important to ensure that the credentials have the appropriate permissions to interact with the key accordingly.
-Your AWS CLI credentials can be overridden using the standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+If needed, your AWS CLI credentials can be overridden using the standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 For more options, refer to the [AWS Go SDK documentation](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).

-{{% notes "info" %}}
 As of Pulumi CLI v3.33.1, instead of specifying the AWS Profile using the `AWS_PROFILE` environment variable, add `awssdk=v2` and `profile=` followed by the profile name to the query string.

 1. By ID: `awskms://1234abcd-12ab-34cd-56ef-1234567890ab?region=us-east-1&awssdk=v2&profile=dev`.
 1. By alias: `awskms://alias/ExampleAlias?region=us-east-1&awssdk=v2&profile=qa`.
 1. By ARN: `awskms:///arn:aws:kms:us-east-1:111122223333:key/1234abcd-12ab-34bc-56ef-1234567890ab?region=us-east-1&awssdk=v2&profile=prod`.
-{{% /notes %}}

 {{% notes "info" %}}

 As of Pulumi CLI v3.41.1, this secrets backend supports [encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) by setting `context_{key}={value}` in the query string.